Comprehensive Examination Policy

 Appointment of Comprehensive Exam Committees

 - In each comprehensive exam area, the Graduate Associate Chair with the approval of the Chair of the department and in consultation with area faculty will appoint a standing committee of three faculty members each year, for a two year term.
 It is assumed that there will be rotation of faculty in each area on the standing comp committee areas.

-- For areas in which there is a core or required course, the faculty member teaching the core or required course in the area in the past 2 years will be one of the faculty on the committee.
+- For areas in which there is a core or required course, the faculty member teaching a core or required course in the area in the past 2 years will normally be one of the faculty on the committee.

 - Each year, the Graduate Office will post the names of Ph.D.
 Comprehensive Exam committee members on the website.

 - For the first year that this comprehensive exam system is implemented, one person will be appointed for three years, one person for two years and the third for one year.
 After this, faculty will be appointed for two year terms.

 - If a committee member cannot fulfill her/his complete term due to an unplanned research or other leave that comes up during their term, the committee member must notify the chair of area committee and the Graduate Associate Chair as soon as possible.
 A new committee member will be appointed to complete remaining time of the term.
 The Graduate Chair will make the appointment in consultation with the area and with the approval of the Chair of the Department

 Responsibilities of Area Comprehensive Exam Committees